krasnoshchok/server-management-api/README.md

 ### No ORM Approach

-- Direct SQL queries using `psycopg2` as per requirements
+- Direct SQL queries using `asyncpg` as per requirements
 - Parameterized queries to prevent SQL injection
 - Dynamic query building for partial updates